BatchClayderman/topKMining/README.md

 ### TTFE_v1

-This is an accurate algorithm.
+This is an accurate algorithm without tree construction procedures.

 It will also compute the top-$k$ event sets in each transaction.

 ### TTFE_v2

-This is a fuzzy algorithm using the tree data structure.
+This is an accurate algorithm with tree construction procedures.

 It has better performance due to the node pruning.

+### TTFE_v3

+More switches are set.
+Users can try to run TTFE with different combinations of switches.

+More experimental options and file operations are provided.

+### TTFE_v4

+Extended experiments are merged.

+** Data should be cut according to a fixed ratio if it is hard to test GUMM due to the limitation of computing memory. **